totalopenstation/totalopenstation/README.rst

 .. image:: https://tops.iosa.it/img/totalopenstation-gui.gif

+Total Open Station is a good choice if:

+- you work with total stations on GNU/Linux (and MacOS, probably)
+- you work with old devices that are unsupported by vendors
+- you need to process hundreds of data files at once

+We think Total Open Station is small but great because:

 - it is *free/libre open source software*
 - it works on *any* operating system where Python is available
 - it is designed to support as many devices and formats as possible, all